corba777/persona_composer/README.md

 ### Factorial ablation (2^k manifests)

-For trait ablation studies, factor a list of trait modules and compose every subset (including none).
+This is **design of experiments**, not hand-tuning a prompt.
+Factor a list of trait modules and compose every subset (including none).
 Baseline modules (speech, role, …) stay on in every cell.
-Cells that fail validation (e.g. mutual conflict at equal priority) are recorded in `index.json` with an `error` and skipped for prompt/manifest write — the rest of the grid continues.
+Mutual conflicts at equal priority are written to `index.json` with an `error`; the rest of the grid still builds — each valid cell is a hashed manifest (+ prompt) you can recompose later.

 ```bash
 persona-compose factorial \